- What Is Discovery Phase?

 - Identification of some aspects of the project that were not taken into account initially.

-- Understanding the expectations and problems of users based on a study of competitors' products.
+- Understanding the expectations and problems of users based on competitor research.

 - The opportunity to get an expert assessment of the project and methods of working on it, as well as consideration of alternative solutions and technologies proposed by the contractor.